Published on: 11/07/2019

 After the two-day learning visit, both the Ethiopian and Ugandan teams committed to take specific actions to address outstanding issues and improve O&M:

 WASH sector actors continue reflecting upon and generating ideas to improve O&M and water service delivery.
-In an effort to crystalise and operationalize the commitments made in Ethiopia, the IOM Division of Ministry of Water and Environment will on 12th July host a national dialogue on rural water O&M. In partnership with IRC Uganda Country Programme, the IOM Division will provide a platform for partners to share experiences, learn from each other and adopt recommendations for sustainability of rural water services.
+In an effort to crystalise and operationalise the commitments made in Ethiopia, the IOM Division of Ministry of Water and Environment will hosted a national dialogue on rural water O&M on 12th July 2019.
+In partnership with the IRC Uganda Country Programme, the IOM Division provided a platform for partners to share experiences, learn from each other and adopt recommendations for sustainability of rural water services.

 At IRC we have strong opinions and we value honest and frank discussion, so you won't be surprised to hear that not all the opinions on this site represent our official policy.